 Ever have those days when there are just so many things to do, it’s hard to focus or know where to start?
 Or, once you’ve settled on a project or task, and look one thing up, you become distracted by the Internet, email, texts or phone calls?
 Or, perhaps you don’t feel clear and rested on a day where it is crucial you perform well?
 More and more people are turning to mindfulness.
 Mindfulness practice trains us to focus our attention in the present moment, to notice when our mind has wandered off-task, and to reengage with what is most important in each moment.
 These abilities help us to navigate the temptations of virtual or other distractions and to up our performance with greater focus and ease.

-Explore these mindful strategies to Up Your Performance:
+Explore these mindful strategies to Up Your Performance with Focus and Ease:

 Inspired Focus First – Begin your day with a practice of mindful focused intention to help direct your mind to what’s really important for that day.
 Begin with a few minutes of focusing on your breath to settle the mind.
 Then, gently invite in a project you may be working on, a problem needing to be solved, or the important elements of your day.
 After a moment or so, let your focus go, and allow the mind to remain relaxed and aware, while free-associating for a few minutes.
 This practice opens up access to more wisdom and creativity, which actually leads to using our time more effectively.
 You’ll likely find new insights, perspectives, and creative ideas emerge.